water-fountains/proximap/docs/components.rst

 Proximap components
 ===================

+Note: Each component that is not always visible has a method to update its visibility based on the app state.

 Map
 ---
 The map is the main component of the app, and is always visible (though sometimes in the background).